Anushalatha/KnowledgeOps/README.md

 # KnowledgeOps — AI Knowledge Infrastructure & RAG Platform

 > **Project 2 in AI Engineering Portfolio**
-> KnowledgeOps is an AI knowledge infrastructure platform for ingesting,
-> indexing, retrieving, reranking, and evaluating technical document
+> KnowledgeOps is an AI knowledge infrastructure platform for ingesting, indexing, retrieving, reranking, and evaluating technical document knowledge.
-> knowledge.

-The system combines document processing, vector retrieval, MMR-based reranking, grounded generation, citation validation, automated RAG evaluation, observability, and reliability mechanisms into a single web-based platform.
+>The system combines document processing, vector retrieval, MMR-based reranking, grounded generation, citation validation, automated RAG evaluation, >observability, and reliability mechanisms into a single web-based platform.

-Rather than focusing only on question answering, KnowledgeOps treats RAG as an engineering system that can be measured, inspected, and improved.
+>Rather than focusing only on question answering, KnowledgeOps treats RAG as an engineering system that can be measured, inspected, evaluated, and improved.

 ---